eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/multiply-assign.md

 # #{page.title}

-The right-associative, binary `*=` operator multiplies it's left-hand operand by the amount given by its right-hand operand and assigns the result to the left-hand operand.
+The right-associative, binary infix `*=` operator multiplies it's left-hand operand by the amount given by its right-hand operand and assigns the result to the left-hand operand.